Anthony Caminetti: Congress

+Later career and death

+He was a delegate to the Democratic National Convention in 1896 and again a member of the State Assembly from 1897 until 1901.
+In April 1897, he was appointed code commissioner (meaning he was supposed to analyze uncodified California statutory law in the California Statutes and attempt to codify general provisions in the California Codes) and served in that capacity until July 31, 1899.

+He was a member of the State Senate from 1907 to 1913.
+In 1907, during his second time in the State Senate, Caminetti brought about the enactment of the Upward Extension Act, the first state law in the United States to formally authorize the creation of junior colleges.
+This eventually resulted in the creation of the California Community Colleges.

-He was member of the State Senate from 1907 to 1913 and served as United States Commissioner General of Immigration from 1913 to 1921.
+He served as United States Commissioner General of Immigration from 1913 to 1921.

 In 1913, his son, Farley Drew Caminetti, was arrested under the Mann Act when he took his mistress to Reno, Nevada across the state line.

 As immigration chief he argued that the U.S. Congress should end all immigration of Chinese, Japanese, and Malays because they represented the "Asiatic menace."
 In 1915 he was assigned to the National Employment Bureau.
 In 1917, he was appointed a member of the War Industries Board and after the war was sent to Europe to investigate conditions there.

 He engaged in the practice of law in Jackson, California until his death in 1923.
 He was buried in the Protestant Cemetery.